Asynchronous programming (Windows Runtime apps)

 Here are some common tasks that require calling asynchronous Windows Runtime APIs.

-Displaying a message dialog.
+Displaying a message dialog

 Sending and receiving data to and from the Internet

-Sockets, streams, connectivity
+Using sockets, streams, connectivity

-Appointments, contacts, calendar
+Working with appointments, contacts, calendar

 Working with file types, such as opening Portable Document Format (PDF) files or decoding image or media formats